SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/idp-and-doc-handling.md

 ---
+title: IdP and document handling
-title: idp_and_document_handling
+uid: idp_and_document_handling
 description: Identity providers and document handling
 author: {github-id}
 so.date:
 keywords: IdP
 so.topic: concept
-so.envir: cloud             # cloud or onsite
+so.envir: cloud
-so.client: online                   # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Identity providers and document handling

-Let's look at how SuperID changes how you use and set up identity providers and document handling.
+Let's look at how SuperID changes how you use and set up identity providers (IdP) and document handling.

 ## Before SuperID

-* Microsoft and Google IdP require Cloud Office.
+* Microsoft and Google identity providers require Cloud Office.

 * Other identity providers are not available.

-* SharePoint and G-suite integration must be set up manually by R&D services.
+* SharePoint and G suite integration must be set up manually by R&D services.

 ## With SuperID